KonstantinosKolokythas/Analytics-Tools-Setup/README.md

-# Purpose of the Repository
+# Purpose of this Repository

-The purpose of this repository is to have all the important information needed to install data analytic tools gathered in one easily accesible place.
+The purpose of this repository is to have all the important information needed to install useful data analytics tools gathered in one easily accesible place.

-## Anaconda & Jupyter Setup
+## A bit on Data analytics in 2021

 Anaconda and Jupyter are becoming essential tools in the world of data science & data analytics.
 Below is a list of basic information for installation for the both of them along with simple explanation of the project's purpose.